musaibxandra/ArtInsight/README.md

-# ArtInsight Catalysts
+# ArtInsight

-ArtInsight Catalysts is a leading art market intelligence firm specializing in data-driven insights for museums, galleries, and collectors.
+ArtInsight is a leading art market intelligence firm specializing in data-driven insights for museums, galleries, and collectors.

 ![Alt text](the_image.jpeg)